 Extras and nice-to-haves

-For example, our venue is situated close to the river, so we have the option of hiring a boat.
-Some couples got married elsewhere and transported their guests to the venue by boat, or they had their drinks reception on a boat.
+For example, our venue is situated on the riverside so we have the option of hiring a boat.
+Some couples who got married at our venue had their drinks reception on a boat.
 This would be amazing, especially on a hot day.
-However, the cost of this runs into the thousands, and as it is a nice-to-have, not an essential, I’ve had to say no to the boat.
+However, the cost of this runs into the thousands and as it is a nice-to-have, not an essential, I’ve had to say no to the boat.
 That’s just one example, but there have been so many more where I’ve just had to be firm and say no so as not to spiral our wedding cost.

 So these are all the ways we’re keeping our wedding cost down and sticking to our budget.
 I’m sure there’s probably more we’ve done that I just can’t remember now.
 We’ve been planning for over a year now and done so much in that time.
 Now there’s just over a month to go until our big day and I can’t wait!
 I really hope this post has been helpful and sparked ideas on how you could save money on your wedding.